-We have test and dev packages separated because later on, we'll be using GitHub actions that will only be testing our code so we wanted to specify a way to load only the required packages for testing.
+We have test and dev packages separated because in our CI/CD lesson, we'll be using GitHub actions that will only be testing our code so we wanted to specify a way to load only the required packages for testing.

 The heart of the